Gijs6/school.gijs6.nl/4VWO/TW3/entl_literatuurgeschiedenis.md

 During the meal, Unferth (Ecglaf's son) tells a story about a swimming match between Beowulf and Brecca.
 Beowulf lost this match against Brecca.
 He does this because he is jealous of Beowulf and tries to intimidate him.
 Beowulf replies by telling Unferth he's drunk (he is) and that his story is incorrect.
 Beowulf did indeed lose, but that's because he had to fight underwater monsters (and won), and Brecca did not.
 Then Beowulf exposes that Unferth killed his own brothers.
 All men go to sleep.
 In the night, Grendel visits Herot again.
 He kills one of the Geats.
-He then tries to kill Beowulf, but his is actually awake, and he fights Grendel with his bare hands.
+He then tries to kill Beowulf, but he's actually awake, and he fights Grendel with his bare hands.
 The other Geats wake up and try to hurt Grendel, but they can't hurt him with their swords, because he had bewitched the swords.
 Beowulf rips off Grendel's arm, and Grendel escapes, but his bleeds to death in his swamp.
-Beowulf hangs Grendel's arm from the ceiling of Herot.
+Beowulf hangs Grendel's arm from the ceiling of Herot and everyone is happy.
 Some warriors trace Grendel's blood traces to find out that he had died in a lake.

 Grendel's mother attacks Herot because of her grief for her son.
 She kills one man (Hrothgar's closest friend), and she takes Grendel's arm with her.
 Beowulf is awakened and asked to help.
 Beowulf goes to the lake where Grendel's mother lives.
 He takes the sword called Hrunting with him.